 Even if your preferred baseball team isn’t the Colorado Rockies, there’s no denying the obvious: The massive bi-level rooftop plaza, overlooking right field, is worth the price of admission into Coors Field.
-Decked out with multiple bars, better-than-average ballpark eats from numerous vendors (including the iconic Biker Jim’s Gourmet Dogs) and curtained cabanas that sport wall-mounted TVs, the aerial playground is a thrilling place to party, and no matter where you choose to sit (or stand), there’s a view to a thrill, whether it’s the downtown cityscape, Colorado’s magnificent mountain peaks or the field of dreams below.
+Decked out with multiple bars, good eats from numerous vendors (including the iconic Biker Jim’s Gourmet Dogs) and curtained cabanas that sport wall-mounted TVs, the aerial playground is a thrilling place to party, and no matter where you choose to sit (or stand), there’s a view to a thrill, whether it’s the downtown cityscape, Colorado’s magnificent mountain peaks or the field of dreams below.

 If you’re going to name your restaurant and bar “Viewhouse,” then you’d better live up to the brag.
-Viewhouse does exactly that by giving scenery fiends multiple vantage points to behold the city’s vast panoramas, which expand in every direction.
+Viewhouse does exactly that by giving scenery fiends multiple vantage points to study the city’s vast panoramas, which expand in every direction.
 While the side patio is designed for lighthearted lounging in cabanas and engaging in lawn games, the rooftop is seriously breathtaking.
 And given its proximity to Coors Field, the rousing Ballpark gathering spot is a natural pre- and post-game party stop.

-Lowry’s answer to a playground for kids, tweens and adults, this 500-seat, 9,000-square-foot German-style beer garden encompasses everything you could possibly want from a patio perch: fire pits, communal Oktoberfest-style picnic tables, a beer syllabus inked with 16 tap lines and an additional 85 by the bottle and can, plus live music (seasonal) and a menu that appeases every appetite: brats, hot dogs, burgers, sandwiches, salads and a slew of snacks that seesaw from chicken wings to soft pretzels mated with melted cheese.
+Lowry’s answer to a landing strip for kids, tweens and adults, this 500-seat, 9,000-square-foot German-style beer garden encompasses everything you could possibly want from a patio perch: fire pits, communal Oktoberfest-style picnic tables, a beer syllabus inked with 16 tap lines and an additional 40 by the bottle and can, plus live music (seasonal) and a menu that appeases every appetite: brats, hot dogs, burgers, sandwiches, salads and a slew of snacks that seesaw from chicken wings to soft pretzels mated with melted cheese.
 Bonus: Leashed (and good-mannered) dogs are allowed on the patio.

-The rooftop terrace at Izakaya Den is like a civilized garden soiree high above the spirited party that’s South Pearl Street.
+The rooftop terrace at Platt Park’s Izakaya Den is like a civilized garden soiree high above the spirited party that’s South Pearl Street.
 Ascend the stairwell, flanked with foliage, to the alfresco oasis of serenity decked out with leafy greenery, marble, stone and wood accents and a retractable roof that ensures a cozy conservatory even when there’s an unpredictable summer storm brewing.
 A bowl of the immorally delicious lobster ramen paired with a few sake cocktails will make you want to stick around long after the night sky fades to black.

-If you’re with a gaggle of friends and have an affinity for food trucks and whiskey, then Finn’s Manor, in the River North Art District (RiNo), is your rumble.
+If you’re with a gaggle of friends and have an affinity for food trucks and innovative cocktails, then Finn’s Manor, in the River North Art District (RiNo), is your rumble.
 The expansive space, fenced with bright pink and yellow slats, makes the most of repurposed throwaways: rusty steel carts, surfaced with wood, double as tables, and they’re cleverly roofed with corrugated metal siding and weathered lumber.
-A fleet of food trucks shares space with Denver’s hungry, and the indoor bar, which groves to a New Orleans vibe, inebriates the thirsty with the punch and potent craft cocktails, many of which salute whiskey.
+A fleet of food trucks shares space with Denver’s hungry, and the indoor bar, which grooves to a New Orleans vibe, inebriates the thirsty with punch and potent craft cocktails, many of which salute whiskey.